 The Americans with Disabilities Act (ADA) is one of America’s most comprehensive pieces of civil rights legislation.
 Established in 1990, the ADA lays out detailed standards for public accommodation for the disabled, among other things.
 As the digital world began to evolve, a new question began to arise: Does the ADA apply to websites, too?
-In this post, we explain where that question lies today, and discuss why website ADA compliance is a great idea for many businesses.
+In this post, we explain where the website ADA compliance question lies today.

 Background: A brief overview of the ADA

-When the ADA was created, the Internet was something that was only used by the very avant-garde.
+When the government created the ADA, only the very avant-garde used the Internet.
 Therefore, the question of whether or not the law applies to websites was unintentionally left open to interpretation.

-In the mid-2000s, the Department of Justice hinted that the ADA may indeed be applicable to websites, but did not lay out any specific regulations.
-In 2008, the tech community, in an effort to protect itself from potential future litigation, created a set of guidelines known as the Web Content Accessibility Guidelines (WCAG), which are still used to influence design and development projects today.
+In the mid-2000s, the DOJ hinted that the ADA may be applicable to websites.
+However, it did not issue any specific regulations.
+In 2008, the tech community, in an effort to protect itself from potential future litigation, created a set of guidelines known as the Web Content Accessibility Guidelines (WCAG), which designers and developers use in projects today.
 However, the DOJ has never officially adopted the guidelines, or issued any legislation pertaining to them.

 ADA compliance for websites: An uncertain case

-Many individual cases pertaining to this issue have moved through the US court system, but there has yet to be an official consensus.
-So far, the courts have been nearly split, with the 1st, 3rd, and 7th Circuits ruling that the ADA does apply to websites, while the 6th, 9th, and 11th have ruled that it doesn’t.
-As of this writing, it is uncertain whether the DOJ will fully adopt the WCAG standards for all websites, although they have been adopted for all federal websites.
+Many individual cases pertaining to this issue have moved through the US court system.
+However, there has yet to be an official consensus.
+So far, the courts have been nearly split.
+The 1st, 3rd, and 7th Circuits have ruled that the ADA does apply to websites; the 6th, 9th, and 11th circuits have ruled that it doesn’t.
+As of this writing, it is uncertain whether the DOJ will fully adopt the WCAG standards for all websites.
+(Currently, all government websites have adopted the standards.)